flavioafc/QuestionAndAnswersApi/README.md

 	URL: http://localhost:3000/swagger/index.html

 4 - Missing, could be improved to the next releases:
-	More Unit and Integration Tests
+	It is needed near 100% of Tests Coverage
 	Run the application in docker container
 	Prepare the application to be managed by kubernets with docker Caching